Antolius/deployments-and-disasters/README.md

 ## License

-The content of the web page, including the Deployments and disasters rules and any accompanying materials is licensed under [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) licence.
+The content of the web page, including the Deployments and Disasters rules and any accompanying materials is licensed under [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) licence.
 For details see `CONTENT-LICENCE.txt`.

 Custom source code of this website is distributed under the MIT License.
 See `CODE-LICENSE.txt` for more information.